GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A distributed system is one in which the failure of a computer you didn’t even know existed can render your own computer unusable.
+> ### They were saying computers deal with numbers.
+This was absolutely nonsense.
+Computers deal with arbitrary information of any kind.
 >
-> ~ *Leslie Lamport*
+> ~ *Ted Nelson*

 ---
 ## 🏎 Quick Facts